Marathi literature: Encyclopedia

 Since the 20th century, a number of encyclopedias have been produced in Marathi.
-These include Shridhar Venkatesh Ketkar's Dnyaankosh, Siddheshwarshastri Chitrao's Charitra Kosh, Mahadevshastri Joshi's Bharatiy Sanskrutikosh, and Laxmanshastri Balaji Joshi's Dharmakosh and Marathi Vishwakosh.
+These include Shridhar Venkatesh Ketkar's Dnyaankosh, Siddheshwarshastri Chitrao's Charitra Kosh, Mahadevshastri Joshi's Bharatiy Sanskrutikosh, and Lakshman Shastri Joshi's Dharmakosh and Marathi Vishwakosh.

 Dalit Literature

-It was in 1958, that the term "Dalit literature" was used for the first time, when the first conference of Maharashtra Dalit Sahitya Sangha (Maharashtra Dalit Literature Society) was held at Mumbai, a movement inspired by 19th century social reformer, Jyotiba Phule and eminent dalit leader, Dr. Bhimrao Ambedkar.
+It was in 1958, that the term "Dalit literature" was used for the first time, when the first conference of Maharashtra Dalit Sahitya Sangha (Maharashtra Dalit Literature Society) was held at Mumbai, a movement inspired by 19th century social reformer, Jyotirao Phule and eminent dalit leader, B. R. Ambedkar.

 Baburao Bagul (1930–2008) was a pioneer of Dalit writings in Marathi.
 His first collection of stories, Jevha Mi Jat Chorali (जेव्हा मी जात चोरली) (When I Concealed My Caste), published in 1963, created a stir in Marathi literature with its passionate depiction of a cruel society and thus brought in new momentum to Dalit literature in Marathi.
-Gradually with other writers like, Namdeo Dhasal (who founded Dalit Panther), these Dalit writings paved way for the strengthening of Dalit movement.
-Notable Dalit authors writing in Marathi include Arun Kamble, Shantabai Kamble, Raja Dhale, Namdev Dhasal, Daya Pawar, Annabhau Sathe, Laxman Mane, Laxman Gaikwad, Sharankumar Limbale, Bhau Panchbhai, Kishor Shantabai Kale, Narendra Jadhav, and Urmila Pawar.
+Gradually with other writers like, Namdeo Dhasal (who founded Dalit Panthers), these Dalit writings paved way for the strengthening of Dalit movement.
+Notable Dalit authors writing in Marathi include Arun Krushnaji Kamble, Shantabai Kamble, Raja Dhale, Namdeo Dhasal, Dagdu Maruti Pawar, Annabhau Sathe, Laxman Mane, Laxman Gaikwad, Sharankumar Limbale, Bhau Panchbhai, Kishor Shantabai Kale, Narendra Jadhav, and Urmila Pawar.